Compass leader praises Senate passage of Respect for Marriage Act

 "It doesn't feel very equal if some states can oversee if they're going to allow or accept same sex marriage in their own states," she said.

 Florida Sens.
-Marco Rubio and Rick Scott voted against the measure though they both support gay rights.
+Marco Rubio and Rick Scott, both Republicans, voted against the measure, though they said they support gay rights.

 Scott said the bill doesn't balance freedom to marry with religious freedom, and Rubio said he fears religious organizations, women's shelters and schools would likely be subject to crippling lawsuits if the bill becomes law.